top of page

 Act I:

 Fran accidentally overhears the producers discussing casting plans for the role of Fran Fine.
-They want "a young unknown," someone "sexy", that can do "the accent" and "the laugh" but can, "switch it off when she sings so she doesn't leave the audience's ears bleeding with too much of that nails-on-a-chalkboard voice."
-They joke about how insane it would be to cast the real Fran Fine.
-"Can you imagine her actually doing 8 shows a week?
+They seek "a young unknown," someone "sexy" who can do "the accent" and "the laugh," but must also "switch it off when she sings so she doesn't leave the audience's ears bleeding with nails-on-a-chalkboard voice."
+They joke about how wild it would be to cast the real Fran Fine.
+"Can you imagine her doing eight shows a week?
 Oy vey, the insurance alone!" ("Thanks, But No Thanks")

-As she flips dramatically through the magazine, a handwritten, slightly crumpled flyer falls out from between the pages and flutters to the floor.
-It reads:
+As she flips dramatically through the magazine, a handwritten, slightly crumpled flyer falls out.
+It flutters to the floor.
+The flyer reads:

-Niles catches her, and she confides in him.
-He gently reminds her, "You're not expired, you're just fermented."
-But it's his casual mention of her "style and flair" that really ignites her fire.
-In secret, she calls and books group classes for herself every day until the audition.
+Niles catches her in this moment of despair.
+She confides in him.
+He gently assures her, "You're not expired, you're just fermented."
+It's his mention of her "style and flair" that ignites her fire.
+Secretly, she books group classes every day until the audition.

-Sylvia has connived her way into a substitute position at Studio En Pointe after luring the real instructors to Europe with all-expenses-paid "fellowships."
-No one questions the substitute acting, dance, and singing coaches (although they all bear striking resemblances to each other...).
-And they've arrived just in time to teach Fran’s group classes.
+Meanwhile, Sylvia has orchestrated her way into a substitute role at Studio En Pointe.
+She lures the real instructors to Europe with all-expenses-paid "fellowships."
+No one questions the substitute acting, dance, and singing coaches (though they look strikingly alike...).
+They arrive just in time to teach Fran’s group classes.

-• Renata von Huffle – a tight-bunned Austrian dance instructor who trained under Baryshnikov but blames him for her bad knees.
+• Renata von Huffle: An Austrian dance teacher with a tight bun.
+She trained under Baryshnikov but blames him for her bad knees.

-• Giuseppe Cannoli – an overly passionate Italian vocal coach who sobs during warm-ups and insists Fran's voice has “the flavor of truffle oil, if truffle oil screamed.”
+• Giuseppe Cannoli: An overly passionate Italian vocal coach who sobs during warm-ups.
+He insists Fran's voice has “the flavor of truffle oil, if truffle oil screamed.”

-• Sheila Smalls – a jaded, chain-smoking Staten Island acting teacher who once understudied Bernadette Peters and won’t shut up about it.
+• Sheila Smalls: A jaded, chain-smoking Staten Island acting teacher.
+She once understudied Bernadette Peters and loves to reminisce about it.

-(“Coach Me, Maybe”) is a fast-paced, comic tour de force with the actor quick-changing between roles, complete with chaotic entrances, accents, and increasing confusion as Fran begins to suspect something’s up:
+(“Coach Me, Maybe”) is a fast-paced comic tour de force.
+The actor quickly changes roles amid chaotic entrances and accents.
+Confusion mounts as Fran begins to suspect something is off:

 “Why do they all smell like pastrami on rye?!”

-As she shuffles between press junkets and pliés, Fran’s old-school charisma, fashion-forward dancewear, and over-the-top personality start turning heads.
-People begin recognizing her not as Mrs. Sheffield, but as “that dazzling, flashy woman from class with the voice like champagne and gravel.” ("Who’s That Girl in the Leotard and Leopard?")
+As she juggles press junkets and pliés, Fran’s charisma shines.
+Her fashionable dancewear and over-the-top personality start turning heads.
+People now recognize her not as Mrs. Sheffield, but as “that dazzling, flashy woman from class with the voice like champagne and gravel.” ("Who’s That Girl in the Leotard and Leopard?")

-She charms her teachers, inspires fellow students, and ends up unintentionally launching a trend of 90s revival athleisure wear called FlairCore™.
+She charms her teachers and inspires fellow students.
+Fran unintentionally launches a trend of 90s revival athleisure wear: FlairCore™.

-Still, she dodges exposure with increasing difficulty—especially when fans ask for selfies mid-spin class or call out “Hey, Fran!” while she’s walking down Park Avenue with Maxwell ("This Nose Don’t Lie").
+Still, she struggles with exposure.
+Fans ask for selfies during class or shout, “Hey, Fran!” while she’s walking with Maxwell ("This Nose Don’t Lie").

-Despite setbacks (a jazz square-induced hamstring pull, an accidental wig fire, and one particularly scathing mock audition), Fran grows.
-She begins to see herself not as the relic the producers feared—but as a woman with resilience, heart, and still a whole lotta chutzpah. ("My Second Act" – the emotional closing number of Act I.)
+Despite setbacks—a jazz square-induced hamstring pull, an accidental wig fire, and one particularly scathing mock audition—Fran grows.
+She begins to see herself as not the relic producers feared but a woman with resilience and heart. ("My Second Act"—the emotional closing number of Act I).

 Act II:

-Fran is in the final stages of prep.
+Fran is in the final stages of preparation.
 Her secret training is complete.
-The producers announce they’re holding the final open auditions at the Minskoff Theatre—and it will be broadcast live on national television, with America deciding the vote.
-If Fran auditions and bombs, it won’t just hurt her pride.
-It could derail the entire show.
+The producers announce the final open auditions at the Minskoff Theatre.
+This time, it will be broadcast live on national television, with America deciding the vote.
+If Fran auditions and falters, it may derail the entire show.

-Still, she goes for it.
-She disguises herself as “Frannie Feinstein from Forest Hills” with a new wig, fake mole, and exaggerated accent (if that’s even possible).
+Nevertheless, she takes the plunge.
+Disguised as “Frannie Feinstein from Forest Hills,” she sports a new wig, a fake mole, and an exaggerated accent.

-The second round: acting.
-Each actress auditions solo, and Frannie is last in line.
-She overhears her friends from class in line ahead of her talking about her.
+The second round focuses on acting.
+Each actress performs solo, with Frannie being the last in line.
+She overhears her classmates discussing her.
 "Has anyone actually seen her at an audition?"
 "This role was practically written for her."
-Conflicted, she waits her turn in contemplation ("That's Me, Doll").
+Conflicted, she contemplates her next move ("That's Me, Doll").

-Backstage, the producers have announced that they're running short on time, so they're skipping the singing and going straight into the final round: singing, acting, and dancing together.
-This will determine who gets cast.
+Backstage, the producers announce they’re short on time.
+They skip the singing round and head straight into the performance that combines singing, acting, and dancing.
+This will determine the next cast member.

-As she begins to spiral, her three coaches—Renata, Giuseppe, and Sheila—rush into the dressing room, arguing in overlapping accents.
-The camera crew captures it all.
+As she falters, her three coaches—Renata, Giuseppe, and Sheila—rush into the dressing room, arguing in overlapping accents.
+The camera crew captures their chaotic enthusiasm.

 RENATA: “You must zink about your core and your lines!”